Yadnik1/Through-Wall-Detection/README.md

 3. **Effective sampling rate**: Planned effective sampling rate is 250ps (4 GSPS).
 It ensures that the echo isn't missed due to inappropriate sampling.
 4. **Accurate phase measurement**: Cross range target positioning accuracy is dependent on accurate phase measurement.

-*For a detailed breakdown of the radar's operation and specifications, refer to the provided documentation.*

 ## Python Implementation & Visualization

 The Python codebase provided serves two primary functions:

 1. **Algorithm Implementation**: The UWB radar system's operations and pulse transmissions are algorithmically simulated.
 This ensures accurate detection and localization of targets behind walls.

 2. **Data Visualization**:
    - **Reflectivity Plots**: These plots display the reflection strength from different points.
 In through-wall detection, it helps in identifying the presence of objects or individuals by highlighting areas with high reflectivity.